 Per Florida Laws and Rules, the postdoctoral fellowship is a 2,000 hours clinical training program with at least 900 hours in activities related to direct client contact (individual, couples, group, clinical assessment, supervision of student trainees’ provision of direct clinical services, consultation with clients and others significant to clients’ care permitted by laws).

 After an initial assessment of the fellows’ needs, supervisors work with each fellow to garner cases that will facilitate development in particular areas.
-Cases are received through triage.
+Cases are received through a brief consultation with a student.
 The Counseling and Wellness Center endorses a brief psychotherapy model and incorporates a variety of theoretical orientations, such as humanistic, feminist, psychodynamic, and cognitive-behavioral.
 All fellows will see a range of cases that include work with individuals who require short term (1-6 sessions) as well as brief psychotherapy (7-12 sessions) involving more complex therapeutic interventions.
 The average number of sessions that students receive is 6-7; and sometimes in certain instances we might see a student up to 12 sessions if the situation is warranted.
 Fellows receive supervision from their individual supervisor each week.
 The individual supervision provides ongoing monitoring of case conceptualization, treatment planning, and intervention.

 The CWC has a robust group therapy program which provides various group therapy training opportunities each semester, including interpersonal process, support, skills training, and psychoeducational groups.
 Dependent on fellows’ training goals and level of competency, fellows may lead a group with a senior staff member, intern, advanced practicum student, another fellow, or independently.
 Fellows will work with their individual supervisor and/or the group coordinator, when leading a group on their own or with other trainees.
 In these circumstances, their individual supervisor or the group coordinator will serve as their group supervisor.
 If co-leading a group with a senior staff member, this co-leader will serve as the fellow’s group therapy supervisor.
 Group supervisors will work with fellows to determine the appropriate amount of group supervision time.